Sauzlo/static_and_dynamic_task/part_1_docs/testing_task_1.md

     else
       return False

-  # dif in the line below should be def to declare a method, there should also be a comma between card1 and card2
+  # dif in the line below should be def to declare a method
+  # there should be a comma between card1 and card2 in line below
   dif highest_card(self, card1 card2):
   # line below and subsequent lines should be indented
   if card1.value > card2.value: